 How to clean grease off laminate kitchen cabinets

-Although laminates can look like the real deal with a grain, they usually have a smooth surface that prevents grime from getting ingrained.
+Although laminates can look like the real deal with grain, they usually have a smooth surface that prevents grime from getting ingrained.
 However, if you’d like to take extra care, you can consider the following steps on how to clean laminate kitchen cabinets.

 - Clean with a solution of soap and warm water.